Pleasure, joy and positive emotional experiences in abortion escorts after 17 weeks of gestation

 The joy of empowerment

-Finally, the interviewees emphasized the satisfaction they experience when they see people who require an abortion being able to have one, especially in those cases in which they had doubts about their ability to do so.
-In describing this experience, Beatriz, an escort from Chile, comments, "because it's like they realize at that moment, like it's not-it's something they discover there, the power they have within themselves, what they are capable of doing."
-Witnessing this, the chaperones feel positive emotions.
-Ailén, another escort from Chile, explains:
+Finally, the interviewees highlighted the satisfaction they experience when they see the people who need an abortion being able to go through with it, especially in cases where there had been doubts about their ability to do so.
+Describing this experience, Beatriz, an accompanist from Chile, comments: “because it’s like they realize at that moment, like it’s not—it’s something they discover right there, the power they have inside, what they are capable of doing.”
+By witnessing this, the accompanists feel positive emotions.
+Ailén, another accompanist from Chile, explains:

 The most gratifying thing [is] the gratitude of the women when they manage to abort, when they manage to finish the process, when they realize that they have had enough internal and physical strength to be able to abort [for example] a 20-week fetus.

-The accompaniers experience positive emotions from being able to help people who often come to them overwhelmed and desperate.
-As Marta, an escort from Ecuador, explains, she feels pleasure in being able to share her knowledge and help those in need.
-Marta explains that "abortion has, in general, something very gratifying and that is that it is something that you solve - they are life situations or problems that are solved.
-I find it very nice to solve it together, to solve it accompanied."
+The accompanists experience positive emotions from being able to help people who often come to them feeling overwhelmed and desperate.
+As Marta, an accompanist from Ecuador, explains, she feels pleasure in being able to share her knowledge and assist those in need.
+Marta says, “Abortion has, in general, something very gratifying, and that is that it’s something you solve — these are life situations or problems that get resolved.
+I find it very beautiful to resolve it together, to resolve it accompanied.”
 However, Marta continues, there is a fundamental part of the accompaniment that is not collective but depends on the person having the abortion.
-"It is about a concrete situation in a woman's life, it is a situation where she can decide."
-Marta also stresses that many of the women she has accompanied have little experience of exercising power and making decisions:
+“It is a concrete situation in a woman’s life; it is a situation where she can decide.”
+Marta also highlights that many of the women she has accompanied have little experience exercising power and making decisions:

 Many times, it is the first decision that many women make in their lives for themselves.
 So I think it's a decision that can be empowering even if it doesn't change the woman's context, but it's the possibility to decide, concretely.
 I think that is gratifying.
 It is also gratifying to feel that it is resolved.